Schwa deletion in Indo-Aryan languages: Marathi

 Unlike other Indo-Aryan languages like Hindi, comprehension of Marathi is not impeded if all schwas are retained.
 However it will be interpreted as a formal register called 'Ati Shuddha Marathi', which is only used for certain plays and poetry recitals.

 Nepali

 Nepali orthography is comparatively more phonetic than Hindi when it comes to schwa retention.
-Schwas are often retained within the words unless deletion is signaled by the use of a halanta(्). सुलोचना (a name) is pronounced sulocnā by Hindi speakers while sulocanā by Nepali speakers.
-Some exceptions exist, such as सरकार (government), pronounced sarkār, not sarakār.
+Schwas are often retained within the words unless deletion is signaled by the use of a halanta (्). सुलोचना (a name) is pronounced sulōcnā by Hindi speakers while sulōcanā by Nepali speakers.
+Some exceptions exist, such as सरकार (government), pronounced sarkār, not sarakār or sarakāra (this is often due to the simultaneous borrowing from both the Hindi spelling as well as its pronunciation).

 The following rules can be followed to figure out whether or not Nepali words retain the final schwa in a word.